digitalbricklayer/techteapotcom/src/content/posts/npcap-picks-up-winpcap-left-off/index.md

 date: "2020-11-02"
 categories: [Protocol Analysis]
 tags: [WinPcap, npcap, Wireshark, libpcap, Win10Pcap]
 lead: "WinPcap is the major open source packet sniffing library for Microsoft Windows.
 Unfortunately it is no longer under active maintenance and hasn't been for quite some time.
-But, fear not, Npcap have picked up the baton.
-Sort of..."
+But, fear not, Npcap have picked up the baton."
 ---

 <!--more-->